 “Let’s Talk About Porn, Baby”

-Precisely because of this; an open, sincere and welcoming approach is the best way to start such a conversation – and who knows where the journey could lead you…
+Precisely because of these challenges, an open, sincere and welcoming approach is the best way to initiate such a conversation.
+Who knows where this conversation might lead you on your journey of shared exploration and understanding?

 Love Your Lust

-In general, I want to encourage everyone to talk about pornography in their relationships.
-To eventually increase the variety of films produced, to free lust from shame and regardless of the outcome of the discussion: to lead a more fulfilling sex life!
+In general, I want to encourage everyone to engage in open conversations about pornography within their relationships.
+By doing so, we can contribute to the diversification of films, liberate lust from shame and, regardless of the outcome of the discussion, foster more fulfilling sex lives!

-Finally, a short note: if you really want to create your own little pornographic film and you do not wish to publish it, please be aware of possible consequences beforehand and work on a conscious and clear agreement with your partner.
+Finally, a short note: If you genuinely want to create a private pornographic film without any intention of publishing it, please be mindful of potential consequences and establish a conscious and clear agreement with your partner beforehand.